-In simple terms software development is the process of going from a project idea to a software application.
+Put simply, software development is the process of going from a project idea to a production-ready software application.
 But there is a lot more behind successfully delivering software applications.
 But there’s much more to it.

-From the time that someone says “I need an app”, there are usually at least six steps involved until handover & sign-off.
-For business applications, the process typically looks something like this:
+From the time that someone says “I need an app”, there are usually at least six steps involved until handover & sign-off on the final application.

 Let’s zoom in on the fourth step: coding the app.